 Ollantaytambo is located close to Cusco and can be reached by car, van or bus.
 It is an obligatory stop if you are heading to Aguas Calientes to visit Machu Picchu.

-The ruins can be easily accessed since it is close to the main square of the town and can be seen from there, there are many options of restaurants and hotels here and many tourists prefer to spend at least one night in Ollantaytambo before heading to Aguas Calientes.
+The bad can be easily accessed since it is close to the main square of the town and can be seen from there, there are many options for restaurants and hotels here and many tourists prefer to spend at least one night in Ollantaytambo before heading to Aguas Calientes.

 After fleeing Cusco and then Ollantaytambo, Manco Inca moved his court and people to Vitcos turned it into a new Inca capital for the people in exile.
 This is the site where Manco Inca was later murdered by the Spanish he accepted was refugees.

 It is possible to visit Vitcos from Aguas Calientes, where you can take a bus or rent a car.
-Close to Vitcos besides the ruins, there is the Chuquipalta, or the White Rock, a giant sculptured rock that some believe to be made by a pre-Inca civilization as the site mix different architectures, one of them being of flat rocks.
+Close to Vitcos besides the bad, there is the Chuquipalta, or the White Rock, a giant sculptured rock that some believe to be made by a pre-Inca civilization as a site mix different architectures, one of them being of flat rocks.